duleorlovic/tailwind_play_responsive_dark_mode/README.md

 Open your browser in [http://127.0.0.1:4000/](http://127.0.0.1:4000/) and make some changes to see that it is updated automatically in browser.

-For live site on `your-user-name.github.io/your-repo-name` you need to [enable github pages](#github-pages), so when you deploy to github main branch, new Action will be triggered and your site will be live in a few moments at github.io.
+## Live

 Live page for this repo it is:

 https://duleorlovic.github.io/tailwind_play_responsive_dark_mode/

+For live site on `your-user-name.github.io/your-repo-name` you need to [enable github pages](#github-pages), so when you deploy to github main branch, new Action will be triggered and your site will be live in a few moments at github.io.

-# Start from scracth
+## Start from scratch

 Install jekyll
 ```